e-gov/GOVSSO/Representee.md

 GovSSO client application can request representation rights by adding `representee.*` and/or `representee_list` to the initial [authentication request](TechnicalSpecification#61-authentication-request) scope values.

-- The `representee_list` scope enables the client application for the currently authenticated user to get the list representations (the list of all persons the authenticated user is allowed to represent).
+- The `representee_list` scope enables the client application for the currently authenticated user to get the list representations (the list of all representees (persons the authenticated user is allowed to represent) together with the role codes of the authorisations).
 The client application can use this information to display representation choices to the end-user on the client application page.
 GovSSO does not use `representee_list` to display additional information to the end-user on the GovSSO page.
 The `representee.*` scope enables the client application to request a specific representation (the list of representation rights granted by a particular person to the authenticated user) after initial authentication.
 The client application can request details of a specific representation with [session update requests](TechnicalSpecification#63-session-update-request).
 - The `representee.{subject}` scope enables client applications to get detailed representation data of a person from the `representee_list` with [session update requests](TechnicalSpecification#63-session-update-request).